faiyaz21-png/AWS-Terraform-Project/README.md

 This project successfully demonstrated how to deploy a scalable and fault-tolerant website using AWS and Terraform.
 Future improvements can include implementing CI/CD pipelines for automated deployments and integrating monitoring solutions like CloudWatch and Prometheus.

-Please note certain files have been removed for security reasons.
+Note: Terraform scripts were adapted from community and official reference guides.
+I am still building my coding skills, and this project was a significant step in progressing toward cloud architecture proficiency.
+Certain files have been removed for security reasons.